bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-That\'s why I\'m doing prevent default down here, and I passing in this event, and he again, it\'s a little bit Unclear maybe use evt instead, if you want to keep it short.
+That&apos;s why I&apos;m doing prevent default down here, and I passing in this event, and he again, it&apos;s a little bit Unclear maybe use evt instead, if you want to keep it short.
 And that will pass in that event object and prevent the default behavior so that we can do what we want to do with JavaScript in here.